 CT scan - A CT scan is a computerized process in which two-dimensional x-ray images are used to create a three-dimensional x-ray image.
 If the device is not directly in the CT scan beam, the device is not affected.
 If the device is directly in the CT scan beam, oversensing may occur for the duration of time the device is in the beam.
-If the device will be in the beam for longer than 4 s, to avoid or mitigate the effects of oversensing, if appropriate for the patient, initiate asynchronous pacing by implementing one of the following precautions:
+If the device will be in the beam for longer than 4 s, to avoid or mitigate the effects of oversensing, consider the following precautions:

-- Initiate the magnet mode (asynchronous pacing) by placing a magnet over the device. - Program the device to an asynchronous pacing mode (for example, DOO).

-After completing the CT scan, remove the magnet or restore device parameters.
+- Suspend tachyarrhythmia detection by using a magnet or a programmer.
+After completing the CT scan, remove the magnet or restore device parameters. - If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
+After completing the CT scan, restore device parameters.